Inspiring Scandinavian Kitchen Design Ideas

 What is a Danish kitchen?

 A Danish kitchen is a type of Scandinavian design.
-They focus on functionality and simplicity, as well as using natural materials, such as wood.
+They focus on functionality and simplicity, as well as using natural finishes, such as wood.
 Additionally, Danish kitchens often incorporate modern design styles, such as industrial elements and pops of color.

 What is a Swedish kitchen?

-A Swedish kitchen is a Scandinavian kitchen that incorporates elements of Swedish design, including natural materials and a neutral color palette.
+A Swedish kitchen is a Scandinavian kitchen that incorporates elements of Swedish design, including natural textures and a neutral color palette.
 Swedish kitchens often include aspects of traditional design, such as farmhouse sinks and apron-front cabinetry.

 What are the principles of Scandinavian design?